Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## Differentiate Hypercall Source

 ## Virtualize ASID
 In NoirVisor, the L0 context use ASID=0, and L1 context use ASID=1.
 To virtualize ASID, we should use ASID>1 for any L2 context.
 For a simple algorithm, we increment ASID by 1 to virtualize it.
 If L2 ASID<2, then the VMCB is inconsistent.
-In CPUID, we decrement the ASID range by 1. <br>
+In CPUID, we decrement the ASID range by 1. \
 If nested virtualization is disabled, all ASIDs are reserved for Customizable VMs.

 ## Virtualize GIF
 GIF is quite a special feature in AMD-V. It is a global flag that controls the interrupt behavior of the processor.
-To virtualize GIF, we should identify two scenarios and do what should be done. <br>
+To virtualize GIF, we should identify two scenarios and do what should be done. \
 - The processor provides hardware support for virtualizing GIF.
 As far as I know, processors starting at Ryzen should be providing this feature.
 - No hardware support for virtualizing GIF.
 VMware Workstation 16.1.2 does not provide this feature.

 ### GIF Virtualization with Hardware Support
 The hardware support of virtualizing GIF is actually irrelevant to nested virtualization in terms of global virtualization projects.
 The `vGIF` controls only virtual interrupts.
-In other words, the `vGIF` has no effects against any physical interrupts, including `NMI`s and `SMI`s. <br>
+In other words, the `vGIF` has no effects against any physical interrupts, including `NMI`s and `SMI`s. \
 However, it should be useful with nested virtualization within the scope for CVM.

 ### GIF Virtualization without Hardware Support
-In that the hardware support of GIF virtualization is irrelevant to nested virtualization for NoirVisor, there must be something done to ensure correct behavior of GIF Virtualization. <br>
+In that the hardware support of GIF virtualization is irrelevant to nested virtualization for NoirVisor, there must be something done to ensure correct behavior of GIF Virtualization. \
 If the `vGIF` is cleared, all interrupts affected by GIF must be intercepted.
-In addition to interceptions, the host IDT should be replaced by NoirVisor in order to remove pending interrupts and record corresponding information of the interrupt. <br>
+In addition to interceptions, the host IDT should be replaced by NoirVisor in order to remove pending interrupts and record corresponding information of the interrupt. \

 #### Masking Physical Interrupts
 As a matter of fact, there is no need to intercept physical interrupts.
 The Local APIC support provided by the AMD-V is sufficient to keep interrupts pending.
 Setting the `V_INTR_MASKING` bit in VMCB and clearing the `RFLAGS.IF` bit in host should hold any physical interrupts pending regardless of the value of `RFLAGS.IF` in guest.

 #### Masking NMIs
 There is no easy way to mask `NMI`s like we did for masking physical interrupts.
 The `NMI` handler must be hijacked.
-When `NMI`s are intercepted, execute the `stgi` instruction to let the processor discard the pending `NMI`. <br>
+When `NMI`s are intercepted, execute the `stgi` instruction to let the processor discard the pending `NMI`. \
 The algorithm of hijacked `NMI` handler is simple: mark the vCPU has a pending `NMI`.
-However, do not execute the `iret` instruction in order to return because doing so would cancel the masking of `NMI`s. <br>
+However, do not execute the `iret` instruction in order to return because doing so would cancel the masking of `NMI`s. \
-Likewise, when there is a pending `NMI`, the `iret` instruction must be intercepted and emulated so that masking of `NMI` is unaffected. <br>
+Likewise, when there is a pending `NMI`, the `iret` instruction must be intercepted and emulated so that masking of `NMI` is unaffected. \
 When unmasking `NMI`s (i.e: the `vGIF` is set), remove interceptions of `NMI`s and `iret` instructions.
 However, emulating the `iret` instruction is required on `iret`-interception.
 Otherwise, the stack may conflict if the handler of `NMI` specified `IST`-mechanism.

 ##### NMI Masking of Matryoshka